ptesar/pauls-hacks/README.md

 ### 5. Use clevis to bind the primary LUKS volume

-We do this step only for the primary LUKS volume, not already covered by `systemd-cryptenroll`:
+We do this step only for the primary LUKS volume with the root filesystem, not already covered by `systemd-cryptenroll`:

 ```
 sudo clevis luks bind -d /dev/nvme2n1p3 tpm2 '{"key":"rsa", "pcr_bank":"sha256", "pcr_ids":"1,7"}'